 There are some trains that run at other times however they do not run every day therefore we have not included these in the train timetable to avoid any possible confusion.

-First you need to decide do you want the Cable Ride (Aeri ticket version) to the Monastery after the train journey from Barcelona or do you want the Cremallera Funicular ride to the Monastery (Cremallera ticket version).
-Just to explain the train from Espanya station takes you to the foot of Montserrat mountain then you have these two options Cable car or Cremallera Funicular to actually go up the the Montserrat mountain to the Monastery.
+First you need to decide do you want the Cable Ride (Aeri ticket version) to the Monastery after the train journey from Barcelona.
+Or, do you want the Cremallera Funicular ride to the Monastery (Cremallera ticket version).
+The train from España station takes you to the foot of Montserrat mountain.
+Then you have two options.
+A cable car or Cremallera Funicular to go up the Montserrat mountain to the Monastery.
 You will need to get off the train at different stops depending on which one you decide to take.

 |Ticket Name||Description||Price (Euros)|

 |Adult Single||Single journey to Montserrat.
 Includes train fare from Barcelona España to Montserrat .
 You have the option of buying a ticket for either the cable car ride up to the monastery (Get off at train stop Montserrat Aeri) or the Track Train ride up to Montserrat Cremallera funicular (Get off at train stop Monistrol)||€13.25|

 |Adult Return||The same ticket as above however a return ticket.||€24.00|